About Gwen Adams

 Teacher and Speaker

-Gwen Adams is a Visiting Professor of Theology at the Augustine Institute, Denver, CO, and has ten years of experience as a teacher and catechist.
-She has presented at the Center for Ethics and Culture Conference (University of Notre Dame), the Symposium on Advancing the New Evangelization (Benedictine College), the Diocese of Burlington, the Diocese of Superior, and other locations around the country.
+Gwen Adams is a Visiting Professor of Theology at the Augustine Institute, Denver, CO, and has twelve years of experience as a teacher and catechist.
+She has presented at the Center for Ethics and Culture Conference (University of Notre Dame), the Symposium on Advancing the New Evangelization (Benedictine College), the Archdiocese of Seattle, Diocese of Burlington, the Diocese of Superior, and other locations around the country.

 Her work has appeared in the Church Life Journal and Faith and Culture.
 She is a contributor to Why Believe?, and has developed curriculum for Vianney Vocations and the Diocese of Metuchen, NJ.
 She is the author of By an Unexpected Way (Augustine Institute Press, 2019), Writer-in-Residence at St. Boniface Catholic Church, and President of the Aquinas Educational Foundation.